-MISHA: It's too challenging to pick a favorite.
-It's like asking which is your favorite child if your children were made of jello, kale, skittles and cheese whiz.
+MISHA: It's too challenging to pick a favourite.
+It's like asking which is your favourite child if your children were made of jello, kale, skittles and cheese whiz.
 See what I mean?

 That being said, I loved our "couples" item this year - people that have been together for over 60 years sharing their secrets to a lasting relationship.
 We put a bunch of them on a map - it's pretty moving.

 I also liked our "pledges" item.
 We had almost 100,000 people pledge to do a Random Act of Kindness.
 I also liked the women posing on classic cars wearing nothing but cheese because, who wouldn't?

 GWR: Were there any items on the list that no team submitted an entry for?

 MISHA: Only one item was not achieved this year: covering a full-sized commercial blimp entirely with autumn leaves.
 But some tried… apparently it was a mass/float issue.

 Pure physics is the only thing that can stop this crowd… and even that is surpassed sometimes - see last year's 6-foot floating decorated christmas tree on the news.

 GWR: GISHWISHES 2011 set the first record in this category, and the 2012 event has broken your own record - is this something you hope to do every year?
 What else do you have in store for future events?